rk0866/Java-Programs/README.md

 # Java-Programs
-All file uploded here should be compiled before execution.
+All files uploded here should be compiled before execution.